shineyruan/computational-geometry-playground/README.md

 conan install ../conanfile_windows.txt --build=opencv
 ```

+**Note.
+VSCode debugging on macOS requires the use of extension `CodeLLDB`.
+Users shall have it installed in the workspace and use "Debug Launch (CodeLLDB) to launch the program.**

 #### On Linux (Ubuntu)

 Linux's version of OpenCV depends on GTK 2.0+ to provide GUI facilities.
 Also there is a known issue that [Conan defaults to `libstdc++` in the generated profile which only supports GCC ABI with version <5.0.](https://docs.conan.io/en/latest/howtos/manage_gcc_abi.html#manage-gcc-abi) We need to manually specify the new GCC ABI with the following command: